wikimedia/mediawiki-extensions-TemplateData/Specification.md

 A free-form string (no wikitext) in the content-language of the wiki, or, an object containing those strings keyed by language code.

+### 3.6 Map
+* Value: `Object`

+Each key in a `Map` object can be arbitrary.
+The value must match a parameter name, a list of parameter names, or list containing lists of parameter names.

+The key corresponds to the name of a Consumer variable that relates to the specified parameter(s).

 ## 4 Examples

 ### 4.1 The "Unsigned" template